 What is Magnetic Fiel

 A magnetic field is an invisible force field generated by a magnet (like bar magnet and horseshoe magnet), moving electric charge (like current-carrying wire, toroid, and solenoid), spinning electrons, and changing electric field.
 The force due to a magnetic field is called magnetic force.
 This force can be detected in the presence of magnetic substances.
-The magnetic field can exist in air or a vacuum.
+The magnetic field can exist in the air or vacuum.

 What Does a Magnetic Field Look Like

 A magnetic field can be pictorially represented by lines typically drawn around either a magnet or a magnetized object.
 These lines are known as magnetic field lines or magnetic lines of forces.
-The tangent at any point on the lines indicates the magnetic force vector direction at that point.
+As the magnetic field is a vector quantity, it has both magnitude and direction.
 The number of lines passing through a given surface is called the magnetic flux.
 The flux per unit area perpendicular to the direction of the lines is called the magnetic flux density, which gives the strength or magnitude of the magnetic field.
 A line drawn tangentially at any point on the field lines gives the magnetic field direction.
 The magnetic field lines are analogous to electric field lines.